- U.S. Dept. of Education College Scorecard Low Costs, High Graduation Rate

 UGMA and UTMA Accounts

-The Uniform Gifts to Minors Act (UGMA) and/or Uniform Transfers to Minors Act (UTMA) accounts allow you to invest or transfer assets to a minor that can be used for a child’s education while taking advantage of the child’s potentially lower tax rate.
-While these accounts are not specifically designed to provide financing for college, many investors use them for this purpose because the assets become available to the minor when he or she reaches the age of majority specified under the state's UGMA or UTMA law (the age of majority in Nebraska is 19).
-Keep in mind that these accounts may affect the amount of financial aid a child receives.
-Therefore, some parents invest in their own name instead of the child’s because when it comes to qualifying for financial aid, parental income is prioritized lower than the child’s.
-Custodians may, as permitted by law, use assets for the benefit of the child prior to completing financial aid forms; hence, parents receive the tax benefit and avoid losing financial aid.
+The Uniform Gifts to Minors Act (UGMA) and/or Uniform Transfers to Minors Act (UTMA) accounts allow you to invest or transfer assets to a minor that can be used for their education.
+While these accounts are not specifically designed for financing college, many investors use them for this purpose because the assets become available to the minor when he or she reaches a certain age.
 Consult a financial planner or tax professional for more information.

 Using IRA Withdrawals for College Costs